-ABI believes the lowa Civil Rights Act should not allow for the award of punitive damages or additional remedies, the expansion of new protected classes or the creation of more lenient proof standards for claimants.
-ABI also supports aligning the lowa Civil Rights Act with the Federal Civil Rights statutes, including recovery (non-economic damages and attorneys' fees) and evidentiary standards.
+ABI believes the Iowa Civil Rights Act should not allow for the award of punitive damages or additional remedies, the expansion of new protected classes or the creation of more lenient proof standards for claimants.
+ABI also supports aligning the Iowa Civil Rights Act with the Federal Civil Rights statutes, including recovery (appropriate non-economic damages and reasonable attorneys' fees) and evidentiary standards.